MINIMALISM AND MOTHERHOOD

 Minimalism was the thing that saved me when I was at my lowest point, juggling small kids, a busy career and a million other things – every day, all day.
 I hadn’t realised how far I’d sunk until a melt-down at work jolted me back into reality and I started to take control of my life, my home, my family and myself.

 I identified trigger factors – times of the day, the week, things that would happen and situations that would make me feel extra-overwhelmed.
-I realised that the times when I felt most stressed and overwhelmed were when I thought about all the stuff I had to do, the dire state of my home and when I was generally trying to juggle too many balls in the air.
+I realised that the times when I felt most stressed were when I thought about all the things I had to do, the state of my home and when I was generally trying to juggle too many balls in the air.

 It was also when I didn’t get any time to re-charge my batteries.
 When I was too tired from trying to push myself way beyond my limits in my constant quest to be perfect, to get it all right, to set a great example to my kids and everything else I tried to do and be each and every day.